 Inspiration: Postcards From Cuba

 Linda Bruckheimer has spent a lot of time thinking about the future of Cuba's built heritage.
-Bruckheimer, a novelist, photographer, and trustee emerita of the National Trust, traveled the Caribbean island in 2014 with the National Trust Council, a group of preservation leaders.
+Bruckheimer, a novelist, photographer, and trustee of the National Trust, traveled to the Caribbean island in 2014 with the National Trust Council, a group of preservation leaders.
 We asked her about her experiences there; read on for her answers and a selection of her photos from the trip.

 What made you decide to take this trip?

 The mystique of Cuba had always fascinated me, but during the post-revolution decades, it had become a stranger, no longer the tropical paradise brimming with tourists, political intrigue, and vibrant night life.
 In spite of random photographs and anti-Castro newspaper clippings, for years the “real” Cuba remained shrouded in a mysterious bubble.

 When colorful stories of Havana began to drift back from visitors, my curiosity and sense of adventure were piqued.
 In a world that is increasingly generic, I am always searching for authenticity.

 This was my first trip, but I have an urgency to return, mostly because I fear that drastic changes will soon occur.